• Skip to primary navigation

 (note: in strict terms, a power supply is either an AC/DC or DC/DC unit, but the latter are also called converters or regulators as well.
 However, the usage associated with these terms is often sloppy, especially in casual conversation.)

-Isn’t a fuse all that is needed to protect the supply and the load?
+Isn’t a fuse needed to protect the supply and the load?

 Yes and no. A fuse protects the supply if the load-path short circuits or begins to draw too much current.
-A fuse may not be needed, as many supplies “self-limit” in the sense that they can only supply up to a certain amount of current.
-A fuse that opens will need to be replaced manually, and this is a problem in many applications (but a virtue in others).
+A fuse may not be needed, as many supplies “self-limit” because they can only supply up to a certain amount of current.
+A fuse that opens will need to be replaced manually, which is a problem in many applications (but a virtue in others).
 Plus, a fuse cannot protect against other types of failure or misoperation, other than too much current on the output.

 What is Undervoltage Lockout (UVLO)?

-UVLO ensures that a DC/DC converter does not attempt to operate when the input voltage it sees is too low, Figure 1.
+UVLO ensures that a DC/DC converter does not attempt to operate when the input voltage it sees is too low (Figure 1).
 This is done for two reasons: first, circuitry within the converter may malfunction or act in an indeterminate way if the input DC voltage is too low, and some higher-power components may actually be damaged; second, it prevents the converter from drawing on primary power even if it can’t produce valid output power.
-This latter aspect means that a source such as a battery that delivered insufficient voltage to a converter could still be further drained by the converter.
-Consequently, the battery’s recharge time will be longer, especially if it is from an energy-constrained source such as energy harvesting.
+This latter aspect means that a source, such as a battery that delivered insufficient voltage to a converter, could still be further drained by the converter.
+Consequently, the battery’s recharge time will be longer, especially from an energy-constrained source such as energy harvesting.

 Fig 1: A power supply does not “instantly” come up to full output but instead has turn-on and turn-off transitional ranges and time; UVLO ensures the supply does not attempt to provide a full output when its input voltage is below the minimum needed for proper operation.
 (Source: Texas Instruments)

-To implement UVLO, a small, low-power comparison circuit within the converter compares the input voltage to a preset threshold and puts the supply into quiescent mode until the threshold is crossed.
-To ensure that the UVLO does not chatter around the threshold, a small amount of hysteresis is used.
-So, for example, the supply will turn off when the input drops below 5.0 V, but will not turn on until the rising voltage reaches 5.5 V
+To implement UVLO, a small, low-power comparison circuit within the converter compares the input voltage to a preset threshold.
+It puts the supply into quiescent mode until the threshold is crossed.
+A small amount of hysteresis ensures that the UVLO does not chatter around the threshold.
+So, for example, the supply will turn off when the input drops below 5.0 V but will not turn on until the rising voltage reaches 5.5 V

 What is Overvoltage Protection (OVP)?

 The circuit that monitors and trips is called a “crowbar,” supposedly so named because it has the same effect as placing a metal crowbar across the output.
-Key to a properly designed crowbar is that it is both simple and functions independent of the supply itself, Figure 2.
+A properly designed crowbar is both simple and functions independent of the supply itself (Figure 2).

 Fig 2: This crowbar circuit operates from an 8-V supply and has its overvoltage protection set at 9.1 V (this can be changed by using a different Zener diode ZD1 to one with the preferred voltage; at 9.1 V, the Zener diode starts to conducts and causes a trigger signal to switch on the thyristor Q1 (note that the fuse is for protection against excessive current).